isw-kudos/huddo-docs/docs/boards/troubleshooting/office365/index.md

-# Boards in Microsoft Office 365 for Business
+# Boards in Microsoft 365 for Business

 ## Microsoft Teams

 ### Administrator approval required to add Huddo Boards as a Teams Tab

-You may find that as a non-administrator Office 365 user, you cannot add Huddo Boards as a Teams Tab.
+You may find that as a non-administrator Microsoft 365 user, you cannot add Huddo Boards as a Teams Tab.
 In this case, after signing in to Huddo Boards in the tab configuration dialog view, the view will look like the screenshot below and all actions will be disabled.

 ![Admin Approval Required](../../msgraph/teams/admin_approval_required.png)